genkjames/study-sheets/README.md

 <!-- Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and/or functionality. -->

-The purpose of this game is to make 4 sets of thirteen cards each, with the cards in a sequence from King to Ace.
-There is only one suit being used for this game, and users are allowed to pick a suit they want the cards to feature.
-The users score is based on how long they took to create all sets.
+The purpose of this app is for users to be able to study efficiently on a specific subject they are having trouble or to brush up on old material.
+Users will have access to all default worksheets and the study cards in them.
+Once a worksheet is added to a user's workspace they will be able to create, delete and update the study cards in that particular worksheet.

 - Site Example 1: https://quizlet.com/
 - Site Example 2: http://www.cram.com/